 Moût – Grape must

-Napoleon –Brandy classification given to Cognac, Armagnac and Calvados
+Napoleon –Brandy classification is given to Cognac, Armagnac, and Calvados

 Pétillant – Lightly sparkling

 Phylloxera– Nasty insect (a kind of plant lice) responsible for devastating vineyards by eating the vine roots.
 In the 19th century, there was a Phylloxera epidemic in France and southern Europe and vintners learned that they could fight it by grafting their vines onto North American root stalks as they are immune to.

 Pourriture noble– “Noble rot”, refers to the process whereby sweet wines like Sauternes are made.

 Premier Cru– “First Growth”, refers to a high wine classification in regions like Bordeaux and Burgundy